iechor/docs/content/engine/swarm/secrets.md

   running Windows containers, secrets are persisted in clear text to the container's root disk.
 However, the secrets are explicitly removed when a container stops.
-In addition, Windows does not support persisting a running container as an image using `docker commit` or similar commands.
+In addition, Windows does not support persisting a running container as an image using `iechor commit` or similar commands.

-- On Windows, we recommend enabling [BitLocker](https://technet.microsoft.com/en-us/library/cc732774(v=ws.11).aspx) on the volume containing the Docker root directory on the host machine to ensure that secrets for running containers are encrypted at rest.
+- On Windows, we recommend enabling [BitLocker](https://technet.microsoft.com/en-us/library/cc732774(v=ws.11).aspx) on the volume containing the iEchor root directory on the host machine to ensure that secrets for running containers are encrypted at rest.

 - Secret files with custom targets are not directly bind-mounted into Windows containers, since Windows does not support non-directory file bind-mounts.
-  Instead, secrets for a container are all mounted in `C:\ProgramData\Docker\internal\secrets` (an implementation detail which should not be relied upon by applications) within the container.
+  Instead, secrets for a container are all mounted in `C:\ProgramData\iEchor\internal\secrets` (an implementation detail which should not be relied upon by applications) within the container.
 Symbolic links are used to point from there to the desired target of the secret within the container.
-The default target is `C:\ProgramData\Docker\secrets`.
+The default target is `C:\ProgramData\iEchor\secrets`.

 - When creating a service which uses Windows containers, the options to specify UID, GID, and mode are not supported for secrets.
 Secrets are currently only accessible by administrators and users with `system` access within the container.

-## How Docker manages secrets
+## How iEchor manages secrets

-When you add a secret to the swarm, Docker sends the secret to the swarm manager over a mutual TLS connection.
+When you add a secret to the swarm, iEchor sends the secret to the swarm manager over a mutual TLS connection.
 The secret is stored in the Raft log, which is encrypted.
 The entire Raft log is replicated across the other managers, ensuring the same high availability guarantees for secrets as for the rest of the swarm